 If your dog has periodontal disease your veterinarian may recommend professional cleaning or other treatments depending on the severity of your dog's oral health problems.

-The cost of dental care for your dog will vary depending on the level of care required and the individual vet.
 In order for your vet to perform a thorough examination of your dog's teeth and gums, as well as any treatments required, the use of anesthesia will be required.
 (Pre-anesthesia blood work is also an important step in order to determine whether your pet is healthy enough for anesthesia medications).

 Dental procedures for dogs generally include: